department-of-veterans-affairs/va-digital-service-handbook/_pages/service-design/related/other-resources/problem-statement.md

 Discovery research starts with some kind of hypothesis, for example, that turning a specific paper form into a digital experience will make it easier for Veterans to access a specific VA benefit.

-Defining your problem statement starts by asking questions
+Begin by stating what you believe to be true about your users, their challenges, and their needs.
+Then define your problem statement by answering these questions

 * Who is the user?
 * What are they trying to achieve?